biodiverse/spAbundance/README.md

 All model fitting functions allow for Poisson and negative binomial distributions for the abundance portion of the model.
 All GLM(M)s also allow for Gaussian and zero-inflated Gaussian models.
-Note the two functions for fitting spatailly-varying coefficient models are only available for Gaussian and zero-inflated Gaussian models.
+Note the multi-species spatailly-varying coefficient models are only available for Gaussian and zero-inflated Gaussian models.

 ## Example usage